Robert Stephens

 Sir Robert Graham Stephens (14 July 1931 – 12 November 1995) was an English actor in the early years of Britain's Royal National Theatre.

 Early life

-Stephens was born in Shirehampton, Bristol, in 1931, the eldest of three children of shipyard labourer and costing surveyor Reuben Stephens (1905–1985) and chocolate-factory worker Gladys Millicent (née Deverill; 1906–1975).
+Robert Graham Stephens was born on 14 July 1931 in Shirehampton, Bristol, the eldest of three children of shipyard labourer and costing surveyor Reuben Stephens (1905–1985) and chocolate-factory worker Gladys Millicent (née Deverill; 1906–1975).
 When aged 18, he won a scholarship to Esme Church's Bradford Civic Theatre School in Yorkshire, where he met his first wife Nora, a fellow student.